MatrixCreations/MatrixColorAPI/README.md

 - 🛠️ **Open to Contributions**: Licensed under Apache 2.0 License for open contributions, modifications, and commercial use!

 ## 🚀 Getting Started

+> [!IMPORTANT]
+> While MatrixColorAPI is designed to work with all Minecraft server software, it has currently been extensively tested only on Bukkit platforms.
+We encourage users on other platforms to try it out and report any issues they encounter.
+Your feedback is crucial in making MatrixColorAPI universally compatible!

 ### Installation